-Golden and crispy fried chicken pakora are the best snack recipe of Indian cuisine.
-Tender and juicy boneless chicken pieces marinated in spices and herbs, coated with gram flour (besan) paste make a perfect flavor to serve on lunch, dinner, teatime as a snack or appetizer.
+Homemade and easy chicken pakora recipe can easily beat any other chicken appetizer.
+Tender and juicy boneless chicken cubes marinated in Indian spices and herbs, coated with gram flour pakora batter, and deep fried to a golden brown crispy, and crunchy texture make a perfect flavor to serve as a party starter.
+Gluten-Free and extremely easy to make!

 It's a popular snack associated with the rainy season as people love to make pakoras as the rain starts or the thick cloud surrounds the sky.

-In Muslim culture, Pakora is the main snack of Ramadan iftar and people make it in different ways with onion, vegetables, fish, bread, and chicken.
-I love to make chicken pakoras as it's a super simple and easy recipe and my family loves to have it with evening tea.
-My 7 years old son loves to have these crispy pakoras with ketchup.
-If you didn't try Chicken Pakora then give it a try and you will surely love the texture, crispiness, and taste of chicken fried with chickpea flour (besan).
-If you don't want to make it at home then try at any Indian or Pakistani restaurant with your family.
+In Muslim culture, Pakora is the main snack of Ramadan iftar and people make it in different ways with onion, vegetables, fish, paneer, bread, and chicken.
+I love to make different styles of chicken pakoras recipe, as it's super simple and easy and my entire family, loves to have them with evening tea.
+My 7-year-old son loves to have these crispy pakoras with ketchup.
+If you didn't try these pakoras with chicken then give it a try and you will surely love the texture, crispiness, and taste of chicken fried with chickpea flour (besan).
+If you don't want to make it at home then try any Indian or Pakistani restaurant with your family.

 I prefer to make it as a party snack as it takes less time to fry so I can manage my time to marinate the chicken in besan before a day and refrigerate it in an airtight container.
 Take out before an hour of frying.
 Don't forget to give a good mix with hands/spoon before frying as it will give the crispy and crunchy texture of chicken pakoras.